A question about する (Have/Wear)

 3. Expressing general facts

-Meanwhile the ~ている form specifically expresses that the action is currently taking place.
+Meanwhile the ~ている form usually expresses that the action is currently taking place (however it can also be habitual).

 From your examples, it seems like the first expresses a general fact regarding 彼女, while the second expresses that あの人 currently has a friendly face.
 We don’t really have any context beyond that, so these sorts of sentences can often have a bit of personal interpretation depending on how you imagine the scenario.